viet34tqc/notebook/interview.md

   - Initial render: calling `ReactDOM.render` to render the root component.
 This is the initial render
   - Re-render: the component's states has been updated via event, etc...
 - Render: React calls your components to figure out what should be on the screen.
-  - During the initial render, React will create the DOM nodes.
+  - During the initial render, React generates the virtual DOM for all the elements
   - During the re-render, React will compare the previous Virtual DOM with the current Virtual DOM side by side, line by line [https://www.youtube.com/watch?v=za2FZ8QCE18&ab_channel=FrontStart](https://www.youtube.com/watch?v=za2FZ8QCE18&ab_channel=FrontStart).
 It won't do anything with that information until the next phase, the commit phase.
 - Commit: React commit changes to the DOM
-  - For the initial render, React will use `appendChild` DOM API to put all the DOM nodes it has created on the screen
+  - For the initial render, React inserts the real DOM nodes from virtual DOM nodes into the document.
   - For re-renders, **React only changes the DOM nodes if there is a difference between renders**.
 If a component re-renders, it only changes the updated DOMs (that could contains updated data), the other DOMs in that component are still the same
+- After rendering is done and React updated the DOM, the browser will repaint the screen.
+This process is also known as 'browser rendering'

 ## How React update UI